A child can travel without a child car seat in some circumstances.

 Minibus or coach drivers and companies don’t have to provide child car seats.
 You must provide your own if you want to make sure a child has one.

-Children can travel without a car seat or seat belt, if they’re not available.
+Children can travel without a child car seat or seat belt, if they’re not available.

 All children must travel in rear seats (any seats behind the driver) if a child car seat or an adult seat belt isn’t fitted.